 - Fiscal 2007 volume benefited from the continued growth of new programs coupled with some spot market shipments in the first half of the year.
 The first half of the year proved to be more sluggish than the second half of the year as automobile manufacturers adjusted to lower production schedules at the same time the Class 8 heavy truck production experienced a drop off based on the new EPA requirements that went into effect on January 1, 2007.
 Fiscal 2006 volume was lower in the first half of the year versus the tough comparison of 2005, but outpaced fiscal 2005 in the second half of the year largely as a result of new programs.
-Near-term volumes are anticipated to be flat to down as automobile sales are expected to be impacted by the spillover from the housing market downturn and related credit contraction.
-Class 8 heavy truck production is anticipated to start ramping up as manufacturers turn their focus towards producing current engine designs ahead of the next EPA requirements change on January 1, 2010.
-Over time, end-use demand is expected to increase, influenced, in part, by the overall driver age and population growth.
-Quanex Corporation continues to focus on consistently improving productivity as well as enhancing its value-added offerings in an effort to meet the anticipated higher demand over time.
+Near-term volumes are anticipated to be filat to down as automobile sales are expected to be impacted by the spillover from the housing market downturn and related credit contraction.
+Class 8 heavy truck production is anticipated to start ramping up as manufacturers turn their focus towards producing current engine designs ahead of the next EPA requirements to focus on consistently improving productivity as well as enhancing its value-added offerings in an effort to meet the anticipated higher demand over time.
 Future volume increases will also be based upon Quanex Corporation's ability to increase content per vehicle as well as continued sales growth with the NAMs who continue to take share from the former Big 3 manufacturers and domesticate more of their North American powertrain needs. - Fiscal 2007 average selling prices increased due in part to slightly higher base prices, though the increases were primarily a result of higher alloy surcharges and to a lesser extent higher steel scrap surcharges.
 Average selling prices decreased from 2005 to 2006 primarily due to the reduction of steel scrap surcharges from fiscal 2005's all time high surcharges.
 Although surcharges were lower in 2006, base prices held steady from 2005 to 2006.
 Average selling prices in the near-term are expected to remain high as the run-up in alloy costs is not anticipated to return to prior low levels.
 Quanex Corporation continues to focus its long-term efforts on increasing sales of the segment's value-added products.
 As the mix of value-added sales increases, so does the average sales price.
 However, surcharges tend to account for the majority of average selling price changes in a given year.
 The surcharge mechanism has been a component of MACSTEEL sales contracts for many years.